Jagannath

-The origin and evolution of Jagannath worship is unclear.
-Some scholars interpret hymn 10.155.3 of the Rigveda as a possible origin, but others disagree and state that it is a syncretic/synthetic deity with tribal roots.
-The English word juggernaut comes from the negative image of the deity presented by Christian missionaries in the 18th and 19th centuries.
+The English word juggernaut was the rendition into English of "Jagannath" by early British in India, and came to mean a very large and unstoppable force from accounts of the famous Ratha Yatra processions in Puri.

 Jagannath is considered a non-sectarian deity.
 He is significant regionally in the Indian states of Odisha, Chhattisgarh, West Bengal, Jharkhand, Bihar, Gujarat, Assam, Manipur and Tripura.
 He is also significant to the Hindus of Bangladesh.
 The Jagannath temple in Puri, Odisha is particularly significant in Vaishnavism, and is regarded as one of the Char Dham pilgrimage sites in India.
-The Jagannath temple is massive, over 200 ft high in the Nagara Hindu temple style, and one of the best surviving specimens of Kalinga architecture, namely Odisha art and architecture.
+The Jagannath temple is massive, over 200 ft high in the Nagara architecture style of Hindu temple architecture, and one of the best surviving specimens of Kalinga architecture, namely Odisha art and architecture.
 It has been one of the major pilgrimage destinations for Hindus since about 800 CE.

 The annual festival called the Ratha yatra celebrated in June or July every year in eastern states of India is dedicated to Jagannath.
-His image, along with the other two associated deities, is ceremoniously brought out of the sacrosanctum (Garbhagriha) of his chief temple in Puri (ଶ୍ରୀ ମନ୍ଦିର, Śrī Mandira).
-They are placed in a chariot which is then pulled by numerous volunteers to the Gundicha Temple, (located at a distance of nearly 3 km).
-They stay there for a few days, after which they are returned to the main temple.
+His image, along with the other two associated deities, is ceremoniously brought out of the sacrosanctum (Garbhagruha) of his chief temple in Puri (ଶ୍ରୀ ମନ୍ଦିର, Śrī Mandira).
+They are placed in a temple car which is then pulled by numerous volunteers to the Gundicha Temple (located at a distance of nearly 3 km).
+They stay there for eight days, and on the 9th day they are returned to the main temple.
 Coinciding with the Ratha Yatra festival at Puri, similar processions are organized at Jagannath temples throughout the world.
-During the festive public procession of Jagannath in Puri lakhs of devotees visit Puri to see Lord Jagganath in chariot.
+It falls on the Dwitiya Tithi, the second day of the bright fortnight of the Sharad Paksha (also called Shukla Paksha), a fortnight of the Hindu lunar month of Asadh.
+During the festive public procession of Jagannath in Puri, hundreds of thousands of devotees visit Puri to see Jagganath in chariot.